WhatIETF/draft-jennings-dispatch-new-media/draft-jennings-dispatch-new-media.md

 value or by a reference.
 The reference approach allows the client to get it from a messaging system where the server creating the proposal may not have access to the the secret.
-For example, it might come from a system like <TODO insert new BOF stuff>.
+For example, it might come from a system like [@I-D.barnes-mls-protocol].

 # Control Layer

 The control layer needs an API to find out what the capabilities of the device are, and then a way to set up sending and receiving stream.
+All media flow are only in one direction.
+The controll is broken intto controll of conenctiviuty and transpotrs, and controll of media streams.

+## Transport Capabilities

+## Media Capabilities

+## Transport Configuration

+## Media Configuration

  Info that needs to be controlled with the API include:

-All media flow are only in one direction

 Max width, height.
 Must support all aspects.